1977 Australian federal election: Background and issues

 The government offering tax cuts to voters and ran advertisements with the slogan "fistful of dollars".
 The tax cuts were never delivered; instead a "temporary surcharge" was imposed in 1978.
-The election coincided with the retirement of the Governor-General, Sir John Kerr.
-Kerr had appeared drunk at the Melbourne Cup in November and the public outcry resulted in the cancellation of his appointment as Ambassador to UNESCO.

 The 1977 election was held a year earlier than required, partly to bring elections for the House and Senate back into line.
 A half-Senate election had to be held by July 1978, since the double dissolution election of 1975 had resulted in the terms of senators being backdated to 1 July 1975, as per Section 13 of the Constitution of Australia.

+The months before the 1977 election were marked by a substantial increase in the number of "boat people" arriving in northern Australia as a result of the Indochina refugee crisis, primarily of Vietnamese origin from the former South Vietnam.
+Immigration historian Klaus Neumann has identified the 1977 election as "the first in Australian history in which one of the major parties appealed to the public's unease about unauthorised boat arrivals".